equinor/radix-public-site/public-site/docs/src/docs/topic-radix-cli/index.md

     rx start application -a your-app-name
     rx restart application -a your-app-name
     ```
+* Scale up or down Radix application component replicas.
+Allowed values between "0" and "20" (value "0" is an equivalent of the command `rx stop`).
+Scaling can be useful for tuning the resource configuration to figure out what amount of replicas affect performance of an application and particular need of CPU and memory.
+After re-deployment, start or restart, scaled component gets replicas, specified in the `radixconfig.yaml`, "1" if not specified, or set by [horizontal scaling](https://radix.equinor.com/references/reference-radix-config/#environmentconfig)
+    ```shell
+    rx scale --application your-app-name --environment qa --component web-app --replicas 2 rx scale -a your-app-name -e qa --component web-app -r 2
+    ```
 * Set a value of a component secret
     ```shell
     rx set environment-secret -a your-app-name -e qa --component auth -s CLIENT_ID -v qtrty-1234-5678-9aaa-abcdefgf
     ```